openwisp/openwisp-wifi-login-pages/readme.md

 $ npm test -- -u 		# Update Jest Snapshots
 ```

-#### Logs :

-Server supports error, warnings and info as well as Log Outputs.
-Server Error logs are generated at /logs/error.log

-Run the command to read the output error logs using Bash (Linux) :

-`$ tail -f ./logs/error.log`

 #### Using custom ports

 To start the client and/or server on a port of your liking, you must set environment